Exposure to Harmful Substances

 Exposure to harmful substances or environments

+From 2011 through 2020, annual estimates are available for the number of DAFW cases (with or without days of restricted work activity).
+Starting in 2021, biennial estimates are available for DAFW, DJTR, and DART cases.
+No changes have been made regarding fatality estimates, which continue to be available annually.
+This page highlights both DAFW and DART, as well as fatality, estimates.
+The latest estimate period available for nonfatal data reflects cases occurring in 2021 and 2022.
+Because DAFW data transitioned from annual reporting to biennial reporting in 2021, care should be used when comparing trends.
 Use this interactive chart to explore trends in exposure to harmful substances or environments for fatal and nonfatal injuries.
-Injury demographics in 2020 show that 69.8% of nonfatal injuries occurred to females, while 10.8% of fatalities in 2021 were females.
-In 2020, 92% of the nonfatal cases were related to COVID-19 illness.
-In contrast, 67% of the fatalities in 2021 related to poisoning, toxic, noxious, or allergenic effects (including drug overdoses).
+Injury demographics in 2021-2022 show that 63.7% of DART cases occur to females, while 8.7% of fatalities in 2022 are females.
+In 2021-2022, 85.6% of DART cases were related to COVID-19 illness.
+In contrast, 69.4% of the fatalities in 2022 related to poisoning, toxic, noxious, or allergenic effects (including drug overdoses).
 Use the filters to further explore injury trends by industry, occupation, part of body injured, and nature or type of injury.
-To view data regarding nonfatal injuries and illnesses, adjust the year filter to 2020 or earlier (please see note above regarding 2021 nonfatal data).

 • Chart